infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/Associated sector innovations/Untitled.md

   - Hold the baby horizontal on the lap or besides if the mother is lying on side.
   - Hold the breast at the root of the nipple.
   - Put the baby's mouth to the breast.
   - The baby gets a full hold of the nipple now.
-This is evident from the baby&#39;s upturned lips.
+This is evident from the baby's upturned lips.
   - Make sure the baby's head and body is held facing the breast without turn and twist.
   - Support the baby's head with one hand.
   - Clean the nipple after the baby leaves the breast.